The Insurance and Reinsurance Law Review: France

 According to Article 695 of the CCP, costs include:

-- the fees, taxes, fees or emoluments charged by the court registry offices or by the tax administration, except any fees, taxes and penalties payable in respect of documents or title deeds produced in support of the parties' claims;
+- the fees or taxes charged by the court registry offices or by the tax administration;

 - the cost of translating documents, where translation is required by law or by an international commitment;